thegenemyers/FASTK/README.md

 and often a user will forget they are there, potentially wasting disk space.
 We therefore provide Fastrm, Fastmv, Fastcp that remove, rename, and copy FastK output files as a single unit.
-That is, Fastrm, removes all histogram, table, and/or profile files with root name \<source>.
-Similarly, Fastmv, renames all such files as if FastK had been called with the option -N\<dest>, and Fastcp, make a copy of all of the files in the path name given by <dest>.
+That is, Fastrm, removes all histogram, table, and/or profile files with path name \<source>.
+Similarly, Fastmv, renames all such files as if FastK had been called with the option -N\<dest>, and Fastcp makes a copy of all of the files with the path name given by \<dest>.
+If \<dest> is a directory than the base name of source is used to form a complete destination path.

 As for UNIX rm, mv, and cp commands, the -i option asks the command to query with each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the